 Look for a MSP who can deliver testing “conducted by independent specialists with commensurate skills and experience” at least once a year or when there is a ‘material change’ to the business environment or information assets.

 Canon Business Services understands the changing nature of business continuity and the demands of balancing the latest technology with robust security standards.
-We are aligned both to APRA and the Payment Card Industry Data Security Standard (PCI DSS) regulations and practices.
+Our industry-leading platforms are ISO 27001 and PCI DSS certified, and APRA-aligned to provide you total peace of mind when reporting back to boards and regulators.
+Feel total confidence reporting back to boards and regulators.

 Does your business need to step up or get a secure edge in the competitive financial services market?